/ 3 min read

 CELUS’ talents: Alexandra switching departments

-Many employees at CELUS know Alexandra Zelena from their job interviews.
+Some employees at CELUS still know Alexandra Zelena from their job interviews.
 As a recruiter, she was responsible for the whole circle of recruitment.
 Now, she is hunting bugs in the development team and is excited for what is yet to come.

 Horizontal growth gains relevance